mmmarinho/ROS2_Tutorial/docs/source/python_node_explained.rst

 In more advanced nodes, inheritance does not cut it, but that is an advanced topic to be covered some other time.

-.. _Use a Timer for peridoc work:
+.. _Use a Timer for periodic work:

 Use a :code:`Timer` for periodic work (when using :code:`rclpy.spin()`)
 -----------------------------------------------------------------------